albertinator/chrome-extension-webpack-boilerplate/README.md

 You must use the [ES6 modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) to a better code organization.
 The boilerplate is already prepared to that and [here you have a little example](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate/blob/master/src/js/popup.js#L2-L4).

 ## Webpack auto-reload and HRM
-To make your workflow much more efficient this boilerplate uses the [webpack server](https://webpack.github.io/docs/webpack-dev-server.html) to development (started with `yarn run server`) with auto reload feature that reloads the browser automatically every time that you save some file o your editor.
+To make your workflow much more efficient this boilerplate uses the [webpack server](https://webpack.github.io/docs/webpack-dev-server.html) for development (started with `yarn run server`) with auto reload feature that reloads the browser automatically every time that you save some file on your editor.

-You can run the dev mode on other port if you want.
-Just specify the env var `port` like this:
+You can run the dev mode on another port if you want.
+Just specify the env var `PORT` like this:

 ```
 $ PORT=6002 yarn run start